aldebaran/qibuild/doc/source/hacking/python/packages/qitest/result.rst

     .. py:attribute:: test

-        A dictionnary representing the test, as returned by :py:func:`qitest.conf.parse_tests`
+        A dictionary representing the test, as returned by :py:func:`qitest.conf.parse_tests`